KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 + Fusion of **operation methods**: Adopting platform-based CI, CD, and CDRA capabilities to form an end-to-end GitOps solution, and also provide toolchains, service APIs, and GUI products, which can be supplied on demand and used flexibly, taking into account the needs of internal private clouds, external hybrid clouds, and multi-cloud scenarios, gradually replace fragmented products with a set of cohesive solutions.
 + Fusion of **technical concepts**: Create more possibilities on diverse platform technologies for diverse roles through open operation concepts, culture and open source technologies.

 ## Composition of KusionStack

 KusionStack fusions the platform and the application developers through the platform engineering concept, technology and workflow to achieve a balance between platform capability openness and application self-service operation efficiency.
 KusionStack builds a programmable, extensible, and portable technology stack based on language ​​and toolchains.
 Its core components include:

-+ [KCL](https://github.com/KusionStack/KCLVM): Configuration and policy programming language, protocols, toolchains and IDE plugins
++ [KCL](https://github.com/KusionStack/KCLVM): Configuration and policy programming language for application developers, along with its protocols, toolchains and IDE plugins
 + [Kusion](https://github.com/KusionStack/kusion): Operation engine, toolchains, service, IDE workspace and community technology integration suite
 + [Konfig](https://github.com/KusionStack/konfig): Shared repository of application models and base models, and CI suite for GitOps workflows (such as GitHub Actions suite)

 It can also be divided from the perspective of the language protocol layer, operation capability layer, and user interface layer, as shown in the following figure:

 ![](/img/docs/user_docs/intro/kusion-arch.png)

 ## KusionStack core features